Pet Heat Safety in Charleston

 - Despite their furry coats, pets can get sunburned, too.
 White, short-coated pets are at the greatest risk.
 Apply pet-safe sunscreen when you’ll be outdoors for longer than an hour.

-Can Your Recognize the Signs of Heatstroke?
+Recognizing the Signs of Heatstroke

 Despite the best efforts for prevention, heatstroke can still happen.
 Recognizing the signs is the best way to get your pet the care they need when they need it.
 Watch out for the following symptoms and bring your pet to the veterinarian as soon as possible: